namitdeb739/ip/AI.md

 ## General

 Copilot completions were used to help repetitive elements - once I typed code in a certain format style for the UI, if repetitive pieces of code such as overloaded method signatures were present copilot aided in this, speeding up the process.
+This was similarly done for javadocs which had repetitive formats.

 ## A-MoreTesting & A-JUnit